What is Alzheimer’s Disease?

 However, treatments and lifestyle changes can help slow the progression of the disease and reduce its symptoms.
 These include medications, physical and occupational therapy, and lifestyle changes such as maintaining a healthy diet and exercising regularly.

-The Symptoms and Diagnosis of Alzheimer’s Disease.
+The Symptoms of Alzheimer’s Disease.

 As the disease progresses, symptoms worsen and can include memory loss, confusion, irritability, restlessness, and difficulty in speaking, reading, or writing.

 Other symptoms may include depression, anxiety, sleep problems, loss of appetite, and changes in personality.
 Early Warning Signs: Early warning signs of Alzheimer’s disease include:

 • Challenges in planning or solving problems.

 • Confusion with time or place.